 What exactly were we missing?
 Several things seemed to throw off not only our motivation, but the effectiveness of our training.
 First off, our gym, Rockquest, does an amazing job in constantly switching up the boulder problems.
-This would seem like a good thing, and in fact, is, for commercial reasons.
-However, when a boulder problem is only up for 4 weeks, and every week a new wall is reset, it makes it impossible to have projects, particularly of the long term variety.
-With grading in the gym such a taboo and subjective subject, it's nearly impossible to gauge progress on new problems every week.
+This would seem like a good thing, and is, for commercial reasons.
+However, when a boulder problem is only up for four weeks, and every week a new wall is reset, it makes it impossible to have projects, particularly of the long-term variety.
+With grading in the gym being such a taboo and subjective subject, it's nearly impossible to gauge progress on new problems every week.
 Not a good setup for long term gain.
-Also, as is common, our setters would fall into ruts, where the same move would show up on every hard problem in the gym.
-Not to mention it would always be throwing with the right hand off of a high right foot, or a compression move so stretchy that only 5 people in the gym can reach it.
-Add those factors to the fact that Taylor and I climb at the top level of our gyms setting, and it's definitely not conducive to long term gain.
+Also, as is common in lots of gyms, our setters would fall into ruts, where the same move would show up on every hard problem in the gym.
+Not to mention it would always be throwing with the right hand off of a high right foot, or a compression move so stretchy that only five people in the gym can reach it.
+Add those factors to the fact that Taylor and I climb at the top level of our gym's setting, and it's definitely not conducive to long term gain.

 Our solution: The Engine Room.

 A small bouldering wall and an adjustable angle system wall make up the meat of the room.
 The bouldering wall has named holds, like I had seen on Todd Skinner's old woody in Lander, Wyoming (where many of the holds came from), so that a problem is set and remembered via an abstract poem of sorts.
 We keep the poems recorded in a binder, sorted by suggested grade.
-The hold arrangement will likely never change, and among the hundreds of possibilities on the wall will be long term projects from V2 to V12 and harder.
+The hold arrangement will likely never change, and among the hundreds of possibilities on the wall will be long-term projects ranging from V2 all the way to V12 and harder.

 The system wall is the crown jewel in my opinion, and you'll be hearing much more about it.
 Sponsored by Atomik Climbing Holds, I've set it up in a configuration that will allow endless problem variations and their mirror images.
 This allows us to really zero in on weak grips and movements on both sides of our bodies.
 You quickly learn which side is stronger, and can attack it.